Send Your Corrections to Skeptoid

 And I want Skeptoid to be as good a resource as possible.
 So when a mistake is made, we all want to see it corrected.
 Corrections can be emailed to me (Brian Dunning) directly at email@example.com.

 Let's be clear about a few things.
 I do not report new, fringe, or minority ideas.
 Skeptoid is about what we know and how we know it; the latest and greatest state of our current knowledge.
 I report the mainstream science perspective, as accepted by the majority of working scientists in the relevant fields.

 If you have a personal experience that disagrees with the conclusions presented in an episode, that's great, but it's not something I report here.
-Even if you consider yourself an expert and know better than most, if your correction is not something that the majority of scientists agree with it, it's not ready to be reported as the best state of our knowledge.
-Perhaps it will be in the future, and when the journals report that the mainstream view has changed, that's when I will report it here.
-You may be right, but Skeptoid is only about what has passed the most rigorous — and replicated — study.
+Even if you consider yourself an expert and know better than most, if your correction is not something that the majority of scientists agree with, it's not ready to be reported on Skeptoid as the best state of our knowledge.
+Perhaps it will be in the future; and when the journals report that the mainstream view has changed, that's when I will report it here.
+You may be right, but Skeptoid is only about what has already passed the most rigorous — and replicated — study.